OmarCastro/its-i18n/CONTRIBUTING.md

 ## Style Guide

-The code uses [Javascript Standard Style](https://standardjs.com/) with type check using typescript and JSDocs.
+The code uses [Javascript Standard Style](https://standardjs.com/) with type check using [Typescript and JSDoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html).
 Run `npm run linc` after making any changes to the code if not already using `npm run dev`.
 It shall fix formatting issues as well as notify issues about the code rules as well as code smells.